ibm-cloud-docs/Cloudant/guides/active-active.md

 your replications can continue unchanged.

 API keys aren't tied to a single account.
-This characteristic means that a single API key can be created, then granted suitable database permissions for both accounts.
+Meaning that a single API key can be created, then granted suitable database permissions for both accounts.

 For example,